KeremAR/DevOps-Cheat/Docker/docker-readme.md

 *   **Purpose:** A legacy method to connect containers, allowing one container to discover the IP address of another by name.
 *   **Function:** Adds an entry to the `/etc/hosts` file of the recipient container (e.g., `--link mysql-db:db` adds a host entry mapping `db` to the `mysql-db` container's IP).
+*   **Example:** `docker run --network=wp-mysql-network --link mysql-db:mysql-db -d kodekloud/simple-webapp-mysql` → Runs a webapp, connecting it to a network and using a (now redundant) legacy link to connect to the `mysql-db` container.
 *   **Status:** Generally **discouraged** and considered legacy. **User-defined networks (created with `docker network create`) are the preferred modern approach** as they provide cleaner isolation and use Docker's built-in DNS for service discovery by container name.
 *   **Redundancy:** Using `--link` is redundant if containers are already connected to the same user-defined network.

+### Managing Networks
+- `docker network ls` → Lists all Docker networks on the host.
+- `docker network create [network_name]` → Creates a new user-defined network (default driver is bridge).
+- `docker network create --driver bridge --subnet 182.18.0.0/24 --gateway 182.18.0.1 my-custom-network` → Creates a custom bridge network with a specific IP subnet and gateway.

 ## Docker Engine and System